 There were many whalers operating from Hull.
 Whales were hunted for their blubber, which was melted to make oil, and for whalebone.

-However the port became congested so a dock was built where ships could load and unload cargoes.
+However, the port became congested so a dock was built where ships could load and unload cargoes.
 It opened in 1778 on the site of Queens Gardens.
 At that time it stood just North of the town.
-In the late 18th and early 19th century, the walls around Hull were demolished piecemeal.
+In the late 18th and early 19th centuries, the walls around Hull were demolished piecemeal.

 18th century Hull was not a manufacturing center.
 The only large-scale industry was shipbuilding.
 However, there was also an industry grinding rapeseed.
 They were ground by windmills or horse mills.
 The oil was used in making paint and soap.
 There was also some sugar refining in Hull.

 In the 18th century, Hull grew very rapidly.
 The population grew from around 7,500 in 1700 to around 22,000 in 1800.
 Meanwhile, Maister House was built in 1744.
 In the last part of the century, suburbs grew outside the old town.
 North of the town development spread to Sculcoates.
 In the 1790s new houses were built west of the town.